5hojib/Electrogram/docs/source/topics/synchronous.rst

 uvloop usage
 ------------

-When using Pyrofork in its synchronous mode combined with uvloop, you need to call ``uvloop.install()`` before importing Pyrofork.
+When using Electrogram in its synchronous mode combined with uvloop, you need to call ``uvloop.install()`` before importing Electrogram.

 .. code-block:: python